nitinkc/nitinkc.github.io/_posts/microservices/2023-09-15-spring-revisions.md

 }
 ```

+# Repository

+Spring Data JAP is an implementation of Java Persistence API

 # Custom Exceptions

 Use `@ControllerAdvice` or `@RestControllerAdvice` for Global exception handling.

+### Difference between `@ControllerAdvice` & `@RestControllerAdvice`
+The primary difference is in the **type of responses** they handle.
+* @RestControllerAdvice is geared toward RESTful services, where responses are typically data-centric (e.g., JSON or
+XML),
+* while @ControllerAdvice is used in
+traditional web applications, where responses often include both views and data.

+### @ResponseStatus

 Use `@ResponseStatus(HttpStatus.NOT_FOUND)` to denote the exception code

-The custom exception class can extend Exception or RunTimeException
+The custom exception class can extend Exception or RunTimeException.
+The `@ResponseStatus` of Global Exception class
+(The one with `@ControllerAdvice`) **takes precedence** if it's used in both
 ```java
 @ResponseStatus(HttpStatus.NO_CONTENT)//200 series, //Seems Optional, the one in the Global exceptional handler takes precedence public class StudentNotFoundException extends Exception {